Smithfield, New South Wales: Culture

 Smithfield features an art gallery, museum and an RSL club.
 Smithfield was the location for the 7mate show Housos, being one of the many locations for that TV show.
 Smithfield Cemetery, established in the 19th century, is situated in the western parts of the suburb, and is currently managed by the Syriac Orthodox Church.

 Places of worship

+In the 1880s, the suburb constructed the first Church of England building, the St James Church (1867), a Methodist church (1886) and St Gertrude’s Catholic Church (1884).
+During the 1880s, with four major churches constructed, Smithfield was the leading religious area in the district.
+Today, these places of worship are found in the suburb: